The Big Problem with Income Claim Marketing

 In recent years, I’ve ceased talking about how much money I make as I don’t believe it’s at all helpful to anyone.
 The conditions of my “success” are unique, and without 86 disclaimers and a full profit and loss, it would be misleading and incomplete.

 Now, when I’m marketing and selling masterminds, I don’t make any claims about how much money people will make if they work with me.
-The first version of my mastermind was called Double It, and it was focused on helping people double their income.
+The first version of my mastermind, launched in 2016, was called Double It, and it was focused on helping people double their income.
 While many people did, not everyone did, so it wasn’t sitting right with me.

 Removing that claim from my marketing hasn’t impacted my sales, and in many ways I believe it’s helped as I’m attracting people who aren’t just interested in making more money for the hell of it.
 They’re focused and committed to what they’re doing, and they may make more money as a result of strategic choices they make, not because I have a guaranteed system.